MicrosoftDocs/quantum-docs-pr/articles/user-guide/libraries/additional-libraries.md

 ## [IQ# Notebooks](#tab/tabid-notebook)

-Additional packages can be made available for use in an IQ# Notebook by using the [`%package` magic command](xref:microsoft.quantum.iqsharp.magic-ref.package).
+You can make additional packages available for use in an IQ# Notebook by using the [`%package` magic command](xref:microsoft.quantum.iqsharp.magic-ref.package).
 For example, to add the [**Microsoft.Quantum.Numerics**](https://www.nuget.org/packages/Microsoft.Quantum.Numerics) package for use in an IQ# Notebook, run the following command in a notebook cell:

 ```